LLKanan/CITS3403_Project/README.md

 # Design of Application
 Our application is a music quiz website.

 We decided to stream the music off of youtube for the purposes of our quiz, we did this by utilising the youtube iframeplayer api.

 As for the answer options for our quizzes we opted to go with multiple choice quiz with four options and automated marking.

 For our database we decided to utilise sqlite as we were just running our site from localhost.

+NOTE:5 Quizzes + 6 Users + Some Results.db will be the database used in the demonstration
 ## Admin Features
 * Ability to create new quizzes
 * Ability to toggle the visibility(to users) of a quiz